fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-revisions.md

 ## Edit away, edit offline
 Now you are ready to go in full-on edit mode for your essay. **Please do not edit this long essay in the tiny GitHub text editor** window that has worked well enough to submit reading responses.
 It makes it WAY TOO EASY to make mistakes that take a LOT OF TIME to fix.
 You can also lose a lot of work because of a network or power glitch.

-You should copy and paste the whole essay to somewhere else, do all your editing (possibly over a period of time, saving a local copy as you go), then commit your changes.
-You are welcome to commit them in smaller batches, such as one paragraph at a time.
+You should copy and paste the whole essay to somewhere else, do all your editing (possibly over a period of time, saving a local copy as you go), then commit your changes. **Make sure you save your file with the EXACT same name as the original.** You are welcome to commit your changes in smaller batches, as well, such as one paragraph at a time.

 For editing, use:
 - [Atom](http://atom.io)